 All of these places are public, which means that if your missing loved one has been to any of the above, a staff person will recognize a picture and/or physical description of your missing person.
-The private investigator may frequent these locations more than once in a week or month to make sure all the current staff have had a chance to identify the picture and/or answer any questions the investigator may have for them.
+Investigators may frequent these locations more than once in a week or month to make sure all the current staff have had a chance to identify the picture and/or answer any questions the investigator may have for them.

 Known Outdoor Spots for Missing, Runaways and Homeless